FairVote

-FairVote, formerly the Center for Voting and Democracy, is a 501(c)(3) organization that advocates electoral reform in the United States.

-Founded in 1992 as Citizens for Proportional Representation to support the implementation of proportional representation in American elections, the organization in 1993 became the Center for Voting and Democracy and in 2004 changed its name to FairVote to reflect its support of such proposals as instant-runoff voting (IRV), for single and multi-winner elections, a national popular vote for president, a right-to-vote amendment to the Constitution, and universal voter registration.
-FairVote releases regular publications on the state of the U.S. electoral system, including Dubious Democracy and Monopoly Politics.
+FairVote is a 501(c)(3) organization and lobbying group in the United States.
+It was founded in 1992 as Citizens for Proportional Representation to support the implementation of proportional representation in American elections.
+Its focus changed over time to emphasize instant-runoff voting (IRV), a national popular vote, and universal voter registration.
+It changed its name to the Center for Voting and Democracy in 1993 and to FairVote in 2004.

-Notable members of FairVote's board of directors have included its past chairs, former Nirvana bassist Krist Novoselic and former Congressman and 1980 independent presidential candidate John Anderson.

 About

 Founding

-FairVote was founded as Citizens for Proportional Representation (CPR) in 1992 in Cincinnati, Ohio, by a diverse group of scholars, grassroots activists, civic leaders, and politicians.

-The result of a merger of several smaller groups promoting proportional representation reform into a single, nationalized advocacy group.
-Early leaders included Robert Richie as executive director, Matthew Cossolotto as president and Steven Hill as western regional director.
-John Anderson was head of its national advisory board and in 1992 published a New York Times commentary advocating IRV in presidential elections.
-The CPR ended its founding year operating in Alexandria, Virginia, with around 200 members.
+FairVote was founded as Citizens for Proportional Representation (CPR) in 1992 in Cincinnati, Ohio, as the result of a merger of several smaller groups promoting proportional representation into a single, national advocacy group.
+Early leaders included Robert Richie as executive director, Matthew Cossolotto as president, and Steven Hill as western regional director.
+John Anderson was head of its national advisory board and in 1992 published a New York Times commentary advocating for IRV in presidential elections.